 Your approach to evaluation

 We don’t want to impose a ‘one size fits all’ approach to monitoring and evaluation on the huge variety of organisations we fund, but are keen to help groups think about some of the issues surrounding evaluation, if you aren’t already.
-This is something that you will have discussed with your grants manager at the second stage of the application process, as your proposal was prepared for committee.
-We are interested in helping you to devise ways of tracking and reporting on your progress and achievements which will contribute to your own planning and development.
+This is something that you will have discussed with your Grants Manager at the second stage of the application process, as your proposal was prepared for committee.
+We are interested in helping you to devise ways of tracking and reporting on your progress and achievements which will contribute to your own planning and development, and to your learning.

 We read and respond to the reports you send us, and also refer to them if you apply to us for further funding.